atbcb/usab-uswds/_pages/about/policy/p-accessibility.md

 In addition to features necessary for supporting the Revised Section 508 Standards and WCAG 2.0 Level AA, section headings are used to organize the content, and all videos incorporate descriptive narration in addition to captioning.
 In developing our site, templates are subjected to automated and end-user testing.
 New content is subjected to expert inspection.
 Content updates are checked for accessibility before being deployed.

-Our website content is provided primarly in HTML format.
+Our website content is provided primarily in HTML format.
 Accessible PDF (Portable Document Format) versions are available for most of our longer documents.
 One popular viewer for PDF files is [Acrobat Reader](https://get.adobe.com/reader/).
 No endorsement is implied.

 Our Section 508 coordinator and webmaster is Bruce Bailey.
 If you have feedback or concerns related to the accessibility of any content on this website, or have ideas or comments that would help us improve the accessibility and usability of our website, please contact Bruce at <bailey@access-board.gov>; phone 1-202-272-0024.
 If applicable, please include the webpage URL and the specific problems you have encountered.